jundalisay/spblist/content/en/material/principles/part-2/chapter-01.md

 In Bio Superphysics, the Spatial Layer becomes the **Spatial Stratum** and the spacetime vortices manifest as **chakras** which allow organic ideas to cross over as organic phenomena.

-{{< img src="/graphics/physics/multiverse.png" alt="Multiverse with Universes" cap="Pre-existing aethereal ideas flow down into physical reality in a probabilsitic way.
+{{< img src="/graphics/physics/multiverse.png" alt="Multiverse with Universes" cap="Pre-existing aethereal ideas flow down into physical reality in a probabilistic way.
 A single idea, when deployed, therefore has many versions in other universes of varying densities" >}}

 Within one universe, the creation of these vortices leads to the mutual repulsion between them, leading to the perception of space and time.